isomerpages/mlaw-lsb/notices-and-announcements/notices/_posts/2020-01-31-lsb-exams-to-be-held-on-monday-4th-may-2020-cadastral-law.md

 LSB NOTICE: EXAMINATION TO BE HELD ON MONDAY 4TH MAY 2020 FOR CADASTRAL LAW
 ---
-L**SB NOTICE:  EXAMINATION TO BE HELD ON MONDAY 4TH MAY 2020 FOR CADASTRAL LAW**
+**LSB NOTICE:  EXAMINATION TO BE HELD ON MONDAY 4TH MAY 2020 FOR CADASTRAL LAW**

 Application to sit for the Land Surveyors Board (LSB) Written Examination 2020 is now opened.
 The examination is scheduled to be held on **Monday, 4th May 2020 for cadastral law** as follows: